Tripura657/TravelWorld/README.md

     - Hampi (Karnataka)
     - Rishikesh (Uttarakhand)
     - Jaipur (Rajasthan)
+  - Wikipedia links provided for detailed exploration.
 - **Hotel Listings**:
   - Hotel suggestions for each state with pricing and descriptions.
-  - No booking functionality, just UI representation.
+  - UI representation of booking functionality.
 ---

 ## 🛠️ Tech Stack